 If you work within, say, early childhood education and care, as a family day carer, special needs assistant, instructor in morning and afternoon activities, or if you work with young people, Trade Union JHL is the right union for you.
-There are several occupational titles in these sectors, but all of you are equally welcome to join the pedagogy and education sector’s occupational activities.
+There are several occupational titles in these sectors, but all of you are equally welcome to join the pedagogy and education sector’s occupation-specific activities.

 Let’s get to know each other!

-The pedagogy and education sector’s star professionals now have their own online discussion and meeting forum.
+The pedagogy and education sector’s star professionals now have their own discussion and meeting forum.
 The online platform makes it simple and fast to be in touch with others who work in the same sector.

 The forums operate in a really informal and flexible manner: You can take part when you have interest and whenever it suits you.

 Click yourself to an occupational sector forum when you are wanting to discuss the joys or challenges of your work, looking for peer support, needing advice on how things are done elsewhere, and wanting to develop your occupational sector further with others.
 Of course you can also simply follow the conversation on the site.

 The forum enables you to truly develop your occupational sector further, and to ponder on future working life together.
 The forum communities also act as mouthpieces for the sector and increase the flow of information between union members and JHL.

 Participation doesn’t require any previous experience of union activities.
 The only requirement is that you’re interested in further developing your work!

 Special needs assistance